ng-alain/delon/docs/style-guide.en-US.md

 ## Auxiliary item

-`ng-alain` is configured with some options for the CLI to better code.
+NG-ALAIN is configured with some options for the CLI to better code.

 ### CLI

 Vscode is the best choice for writing Angular.
 You can type: `ng g c list` in any directory of the project to generate the corresponding files for the component.

-`ng-alain` is configured by default without generating style files & unit tests.
+NG-ALAIN is configured by default without generating style files & unit tests.
 So you will see that only `.ts`, `.html` are generated.
-This is because `ng-alain` provides a very rich style API, and custom styles are not just needed on most pages.
+This is because NG-ALAIN provides a very rich style API, and custom styles are not just needed on most pages.
 At the same time, unit tests.

 Of course, you can easily adjust the default configuration in `angular.json`.

 ### VSCode snippets

 VSCode is the best choice for writing Angular.
-Naturally `ng-alain` also created the corresponding snippets extension: [ng-zorro-vscode](//marketplace.visualstudio.com/items?itemName=cipchk.ng-zorro-vscode) and [ng-alain-vscode](//marketplace.visualstudio.com/items?itemName=cipchk.ng-alain-vscode).
+Naturally NG-ALAIN also created the corresponding snippets extension: [ng-zorro-vscode](//marketplace.visualstudio.com/items?itemName=cipchk.ng-zorro-vscode) and [ng-alain-vscode](//marketplace.visualstudio.com/items?itemName=cipchk.ng-alain-vscode).

 ## Consistent code style

-`ng-alain` uses [Prettier](https://prettier.io/) to optimize the code style and match the results to `tslint.json`.
+NG-ALAIN uses [Prettier](https://prettier.io/) to optimize the code style and match the results to `tslint.json`.

 It is recommended to install several plugins for more friendly development in vscode: